-Corona Virus: Information for customers
+Corona Virus: Travel Insurance Information for customers

 As you might expect, we are receiving a large volume of questions regarding the Coronavirus Pandemic.
 We’ve answered some of the most common questions below.
 We are always happy to speak to our customers individually if you want to discuss something specific your your own plans.

 As of 11:59 pm on Friday the 13th of March 2020, all new travel insurance policies will exclude any claims related to Coronavirus.
 The new exclusion is as follows: